RunestoneInteractive/InstructorGuide/_sources/InstructorInterface/gradeAssignment.rst

 Release Grades
 --------------

 When you are satisfied that the grade totals have been calculated correctly, click on the Release Grades button at the bottom left.
 This makes them visible to students.
-If you make any subsequent changes to grades, you will need to click Calulate Totals again, but you will not need to click on Release Grades again: once released, they stay released.
+If you make any subsequent changes to grades, you will need to click Calculate Totals again, but you will not need to click on Release Grades again: once released, they stay released.

 How a Student Sees Grades and Comments
 --------------------------------------